ekeilty17/ekeilty17.github.io/_posts/2024-01-04-how-I-remember-blackjack-basic-strategy.md

 * Whether doubling after a split is allowed
 * Whether surrendering is allowed, and if so can you surrender early or late
 * The number of decks used in the shoe
 * How much a blackjack pays out.
-Typically you see (3 to 2) or (6 to 5)
+Typically you see ($3$ to $2$) or ($6$ to $5$)

-In this post, I will assume that blackjack pays (3 to 2) since otherwise the game is unbeatable.
+In this post, I will assume that blackjack pays ($3$ to $2$) since otherwise the game is unbeatable.
 I will assume that if surrending is allowed then it is a late surrender.
 Early surrenders are not very common.
-Finally, assume the number of shoes is 4 or more.
+Finally, assume the number of shoes is $4$ or more.

 <br>

-## Basic Strategy Table
+## Basic Strategy Table {#basic-strategy-table}

 Our task is to remember the following tables.
-The **columns** are the sum of your hand and the **rows** is the card the dealer is showing.
+The **columns** denote the sum of your hand and the **rows** denote the card the dealer is showing.
 Whether or not the dealer hits on a soft 17 is the only variation associated with the action of the dealer rather than the action of the player.
 Thus, the best way to show this difference is with a separate table.
 The left tables give the correct actions for each situation if the dealer does not hit on a soft 17.
-The right tables gives the same when the dealer does hit on a soft 17.
+The right tables gives the same when the dealer does hit on a soft $17$.
 In order to reduce information overload, I have only given the cells that are different.

 <div class="custom-table-container">